AutoARIMA

 The column of group_key.
 Data type can be INT or NVARCHAR/VARCHAR.
 If data type is INT, only parameters set in the group_params are valid.

-Defaults to the first column of data if the index columns of data is not provided.
+Defaults to the first column of data if the index columns of data are not provided.
 Otherwise, defaults to the first column of index columns.

 group_paramsdict, optional